Deal-making spike seen as positive sign for U.S. stock market, for now

-NEW YORK (Reuters) - Investors are optimistic that a pickup in corporate acquisitions stands to support the volatile U.S. stock market, and does not represent a worrisome cyclical sign.
+NEW YORK, April 13 (Reuters) - Investors are optimistic that a pickup in corporate acquisitions stands to support the volatile U.S. stock market, and does not represent a worrisome cyclical sign.

 Global mergers and acquisitions have had their strongest start to a year ever, according to data from Thomson Reuters Deals Intelligence.
 The $1.23 trillion in first-quarter global deal-making came in just shy of the $1.31 trillion in the fourth quarter of 2015, which on a quarterly basis marked a multi-year high.